negregg/seng560/README.md

 * Every function has an associated "unit test" that ensure the accuracy of the function.
 Users may want to execute the unit test code on their own.
 If so, simply execute `mathtest.py`.
-The unit tests are also easily extendable if users want to add any additional test cases.
+The unit tests are also easily extendible if users want to add any additional test cases.